lambdaclass/concrete/ROADMAP.md

 9. Map existing proof-registry entries to generated source-contract obligations where possible, so current Lean theorems migrate forward instead of being discarded when contracts become the primary proof surface.

+   **Retire `proof-registry.json` (end state, gated on `concrete prove`).** The JSON registry is a transitional bridge from a source function to its hand-written Lean proof/spec.
+Two forces already shrink it: (a) kernel auto-discharge needs **no** entry at all — O1/O3/O4/O5 and O2's arithmetic half are closed by omega/`bv_decide` from the in-source contract alone; (b) the residual hand-Lean links (HMAC chain, point proofs, O2's operational half) want to live **in source** as attributes — e.g.
+   `#[proof_by(thm)]` / `#[spec(name)]` — versioned with the code, surfaced in
+   the same audit output as the contract, with `body_fingerprint` computed at build time (re-extraction already runs) instead of stored and rot-prone.
+   Order: auto-discharge shrinks the registry (in progress) → `concrete prove` (Phase 2 item 15) teaches the link shape → in-source proof attributes replace the JSON → registry files retire.
+Do **not** hand-migrate the example JSONs to a new format before `concrete prove` defines it (let the tool teach the syntax — same discipline as the contract-VC stability tiers).
 10. Add contract negative examples: unmet precondition at call site, missing postcondition proof, weakened postcondition, invalid contract expression.
 11. Add proof-only source forms: